solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 5: Using Query Store

+The Query Store feature in Azure Database for PostgreSQL provides a way to track query performance over time.
+Query Store simplifies performance troubleshooting by helping you quickly find the longest running and most resource-intensive queries.
+Query Store automatically captures a history of queries and runtime statistics, and it retains them for your review.
+It separates data by time windows so that you can see database usage patterns.
+Data for all users, databases, and queries is stored in a database named azure_sys in the Azure Database for PostgreSQL instance.

 In lab 1 you enabled the Query Store via server parameters.
-As you were working with Lab 2, you executed several actions against the database.
+As you were working with Lab 2 exercises above, you executed several actions against the database.

+1. In pgAdmin, expand the `azure_sys` database, right-click it and select **Query Tool**
-1. Run the following to see what the most expensive queries were:
+2. Run the following to see what the most expensive queries were:

     ```sql
-    SELECT * FROM query_store.qs_view;
+    SELECT *
+    FROM query_store.qs_view
+    ORDER BY total_time desc;
     ```

-2. You should see a series of queries:
+3. You should see a series of queries sorted by their total time, you can also sort by `max_time`, `mean_time` or `stddev_time`:

     TODO

 For more information on the query store feature, reference [Monitor performance with the Query Store](https://learn.microsoft.com/en-us/azure/postgresql/single-server/concepts-query-store)

+## Exercise 5: Logical Replication

+1. You will need to assign the `REPLICATION` permission in order to setup replication:

+    ```sql
+    ALTER ROLE wsuser WITH REPLICATION;
+    ```

+2. On the Postgres 16 server for the `airbnb` database, run the following to create a publication, add a table to it and then create a slot:

+    ```sql
+    create publication my_pub;

+    alter publication my_pub add table calendar;

+    SELECT pg_create_logical_replication_slot('my_pub_slot', 'pgoutput');
+    ```

+3. On the PostgreSQL 14 server for the `airbnb` database, run the following.
+It will created the matching table and setup the subscription.
+Be sure to replace the `PREFIX` value:

+    ```sql
+    CREATE TABLE calendar (
+        listing_id int,
+        date date,
+        price decimal(10,2),
+        available varchar(50)
+        );

+    CREATE SUBSCRIPTION my_pub_subscription CONNECTION 'host=PREFIX-pg-flex-eastus-16.postgres.database.azure.com port=5432 dbname=airbnb user=wsuser password=Solliance123' PUBLICATION my_pub WITH (copy_data=true, enabled=true, create_slot=false, slot_name='my_pub_slot');
+    ```

+4. On the PostgreSQL 16 server, run the following to add some rows to the `calendar` table:

+    ```sql
+    INSERT INTO CALENDAR values (241032, '2024-01-01', 85, 't');
+    INSERT INTO CALENDAR values (241032, '2024-01-02', 85, 't');
+    INSERT INTO CALENDAR values (241032, '2024-01-03', 85, 't');
+    INSERT INTO CALENDAR values (241032, '2024-01-04', 85, 't');
+    INSERT INTO CALENDAR values (241032, '2024-01-05', 85, 't');
+    INSERT INTO CALENDAR values (241032, '2024-01-06', 85, 't');
+    INSERT INTO CALENDAR values (241032, '2024-01-07', 85, 't');
+    ```

+5. On the PostgreSQL 14 server, run the following, notice that the row has replicated to from 16 to 14 instance:

+    ```sql
+    SELECT *
+    FROM calendar
+    ORDER BY date desc
+    ```

-## Exercise 5: PgBouncer
+## Exercise 6: PgBouncer

 PgBouncer is a well known and supported 3rd party open-source, community-developed project.
 PgBouncer is commonly used to reduce resource overhead by managing a pool of connections to PostgreSQL, making it ideal for environments with high concurrency and frequent short-lived connections.
 It enables optimization by reducing the load on PostgreSQL server caused by too many connections.